augzz/my-polybar/README.md

  ![screenshot](polybar_ss_zoomed.png)

 This is my [Polybar](https://github.com/polybar/polybar) configuration runnning on Linux Mint.

+Polybar enables Linux users to create customizable status bars for their desktop environments.
+It comes with integrated features to show details about widely used services.
+These include common features that you probably can see on your taskbar right now (start menu, pinned icons, network, sound, clock, etc).
+More importantly, it gives users the power to create their very own modules using scripts for functionality.

-Scripts included.
-Updated now with [themes](https://github.com/adi1090x/polybar-themes) (currently using Docky style) using [pywal](https://github.com/dylanaraps/pywal) for color pallette generation based on wallpaper.
-Customized modules include a window toggle (launch, minimize or maximize) instead of just launching the window.
+Custom scripts included.
+Integrated with [themes](https://github.com/adi1090x/polybar-themes) using [pywal](https://github.com/dylanaraps/pywal) for color pallette generation based on wallpaper.
+Pywal is used in my terminal and IDE themes as well.

+These scripts currently give additional functionality to existing polybar modules.
+For example, clicking an icon would normally only launch a new window on polybar; I wanted to be able to toggle that window like a normal taskbar would and display minimized windows so they don't just disappear into the void.

+## Custom Scripts
+1) terminal_toggle.sh
+   - Checks for an open terminal window, minimizes or maximizes it, or launches a new window.
+If multiple terminals are open, it will cycle through them to check for the most recently activated one.
+   - Used with: terminal module (left-click to toggle, right-click to launch another terminal).
+2) window_toggle.sh
+   - Pretty much does the same thing as terminal_toggle, but can be used for any application (files, Firefox, Spotify, IDE, etc) by utilizing a parameter.
+   - Used with: apps-menu module (left-click to toggle).
+4) minimized_windows.sh
+   - Checks for all minimized windows and maps an icon to it to be displayed on the bar.
+   - Used with: minimized-apps module (left-click to restore).

-## Modules
+## Polybar Modules
-- Search
+- Search menu
 - Workspaces
-- Apps (toggle)
+- Apps menu
-- CPU
-- RAM
 - Spotify player
 - Minimized apps
 - System tray
 - Network
 - Sound
 - Settings
-- Power
+- Power menu
 - Time

  ![screenshot](polybar_ss_setup_2.png)